BillECU/Tic-tac-toe/README.md

 # Tic-tac-toe

 It is a simple AI that plays tic-tac-toe.

+Algorithm: MCT search.

 You can choose to play first or second hand againest the AI.

 Requirements: IDEs that can run python code